IPT-OMICS/IPT-OMICS/docs/source/Access.rst

 You need to have the following prerequisites:

-1. Be a registered member of University of Sussex.
+1. Be a registered member of Institut Pasteur de Tunis.
 2. Have an active IT Services computing account.

 To request for access, please email: